 It is important to know the legal rights and liabilities in connection with swimming injuries if a privately owned home has a swimming pool.
 One of the most critical pool safety rules is to watch children at all times to be sure they are safe, according to the U.S. Consumer Product Safety Commission (CPSC) and its Pool Safely safety campaign.
 Knowledge of CPR and basic first aid skills are a tremendous asset if an injury does occur.
 For residents in Central Florida, click here to find additional CPR classes in your area.
 Citizen CPR, Inc. is located in Polk County, Florida and CPR classes are available in a group or private class setting.

-As a homeowner, it is important to know the basic safety rules that must be followed to prevent guests and family members from being accidentally injured, An average of 385 children under fifteen years of age died annually in the U.S. from 2005 through 2007 due to pool or spa drowning, according to the CPSC.
+As a homeowner, it is important to know the basic safety rules that must be followed to prevent guests and family members from being accidentally injured, An average of 385 children under fifteen years of age died annually in the U.S. from 2005 through 2007 due to a pool or spa drowning, according to the CPSC.

 The following are a few key safety tips: